flyteorg/flyte/docs/deployment/configuration/customizable_resources.rst

 Flyte IDL
 ^^^^^^^^^

-Introduce a new :std:ref:`matchable resource <protos/docs/admin/admin:matchableresource>` that includes a unique enum value and proto message definition.
+Introduce a new :std:ref:`matchable resource <ref_flyteidl.admin.MatchableResource>` that includes a unique enum value and proto message definition.

 For example: